hotwired-laravel/turbo-laravel/docs/testing.md

 Testing a Hotwired app is like testing a regular Laravel app.
 However, Turbo Laravel comes with a set of helpers that may be used to ease testing some aspects that are specific to Turbo:

 1. **Turbo HTTP Request Helpers**.
-When you may want to mimic a Turbo visit, or a Turbo Native visit, or a request coming from a Turbo Frame.
+When you may want to mimic a Turbo visit, or a Hotwire Native visit, or a request coming from a Turbo Frame.
 1. **Turbo Streams on HTTP Responses.** When you may want to test the Turbo Streams returned from HTTP requests.
 1. **Turbo Stream Broadcasts.** When you're either using the broadcast methods on your models using the `Broadcasts` trait, or when you're using [Handmade Turbo Stream Broadcasts](https://turbo-laravel.com/docs/2.x/broadcasting#content-handmade-broadcasts).